hellstorm-software/Kult-Rising/readme.md

     - adjusted tunnel entrance/exit section
     - added 2 bottles of almond water to the  starting table
     - fixed a gap in the wall near the spawn room
+    - fixed a gap in the bottom floor
 - removed text from cluster 3

 ----------------------------------------------------------